atongen/tpc/README.md

         Twemproxy: Name of redis pool (default "redis") -out string
+        Process: File to write configuration, will write to STDOUT if empty -backup string
-        Process: File to write configuration, will write to STDOUT if empty -port int
+        Process: Directory to write backup files, will write to STDOUT if empty -port int
         Twemproxy: Port (default 9000)
   -preconnect